A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for nonconvex optimization

 \subsection{Local convergence of GHOM under the KL property}

 The KL property was first analyzed in details in \cite{BolDan:07} and then widely applied to analyze the convergence behavior of various first-order \cite{AttBol:09,BolDan:07} and second-order \cite{FraGar:15,ZhoWan:18} algorithms for nonconvex optimization. \textit{However, to the best of our knowledge there are no studies analyzing the convergence rate of higher-order majorization-minimization algorithms under the KL property}.
 The main difficulty comes from the fact that $f$ satisfies the KL property while the error function $h$ is assumed smooth and it is hard to establish connections between them.
-In the next theorem we connect the geometric property of nonconvex function $f$ with the smooth property of $h$ and establish local convergence of GHOM in the full parameter regime of the KL property. \\

-Let us denote the set of limit points of the sequence $(x_k)_{k \geq 0}$ generated by algorithm GHOM with $\Omega(x_0)$. \begin{lemma} Let the assumptions from Theorem \ref{th:nonconv-gen} hold.
-Assume also that either $f$ is continuous or $x_{k+1}$ is a local minimum of subproblem \eqref{eq:sp}.
+In the next theorem we connect the geometric property of nonconvex function $f$ with the smooth property of $h$ through the point $y_{k+1}$ and establish local convergence of GHOM in the full parameter regime of the KL property.
+Let us denote the set of limit points of the sequence $(x_k)_{k \geq 0}$ generated by algorithm GHOM with $\Omega(x_0)$. \begin{lemma} Let the assumptions from Theorem \ref{th:nonconv-gen_dom} hold and, additionally, assume that $f$ is continuous.
 Then, $\Omega(x_0)$ is compact set and $f$ is constant on $\Omega(x_0)$. \end{lemma}